gauravbhuravane/DispatchDaily/README.md

 # 📰 DispatchDaily - News Portal Website

 **DispatchDaily** is a dynamic web-based platform designed to provide users with a centralized and efficient way to access and engage with news content from various sources.
-This PHP-MySQL based news portal allows authors to write and manage news articles, while viewers can browse, read, and bookmark news across multiple categories.
+This PHP-MySQL based news portal allows authors to write and manage news articles, while viewers can browse, read, and bookmark news across multiple categories.<br>

+<b>Live Link:</b>https://dispatchdaily.onrender.com

 ---